Zpacks Duplex Review

-If there are platforms then I can usually find rocks or tie off the shelter to the corners of the platform.
+If there are platforms, I can usually find rocks or tie off the shelter to the corners of the platform.

 Zpacks has several styles of tent stakes.
 I use the “6.5 Red Tough Titanium Tent Stake.”

 You can also use some fluorescent paint to paint the heads of your stakes so you can find them in grass/brush or when the wind grabs your shelter, and the tent stake almost puts your eye out!

 Zpack Duplex Review – First Glance

 Out of the box, the Duplex was tiny and had plenty of room in its stuff sack.
 It came with very clear instructions and a Zpacks emblem.
 Although I knew it would be light, I would still be amazed at the weight (or lack of) of the 2P shelter.

 Duplex Set Up

 I was not looking forward to setting up and packing back up the Duplex, but this was a pleasant surprise.

 Tip: Pay attention when unrolling the Duplex from Zpacks, and ensure you fold it back up the same way.

 I achieved a tight pitch on the first try – nice.

-The only disadvantage of the Duplex “roominess” is the large footprint.
+The only disadvantage of the Duplex’s “roominess” is the large footprint.
 This is one of the reasons I use Hexamid and Altaplex.
-My Hexamid is about 8 years old but you can check out my more recent Altaplex review.
+My Hexamid is about eight years old, but you can check out my more recent Altaplex review.

 I don’t use designated campsites unless required.
-I like to hike until dusk and then find a small spot to tuck away.
+I like hiking until dusk and finding a spot to tuck away.
 Sometimes these are quite “small.”

 Duplex Pack Up

 One advantage my sil-nylon shelters have over Dyneema is that I can easily stuff them in the exterior mesh pocket on my ULA Ohm.
 It is possible to stuff Dyneema as it gets older and loosens up, but generally, I fold them.